fabsta/fabsta.github.io_old/_posts/2016-08-04-big-data-concepts.md

 ### Phoenix
 Apache Phoenix enables OLTP and operational analytics in Hadoop for low latency applications by combining the best of both worlds:

-the power of standard SQL and JDBC APIs with full ACID transaction capabilities and the flexibility of late-bound, schema-on-read capabilities from the NoSQL world by leveraging HBase as its backing store Apache Phoenix is fully integrated with other Hadoop products such as Spark, Hive, Pig, Flume, and Map Reduce.
+* The power of standard SQL and JDBC APIs with full ACID transaction capabilities

+* The flexibility of late-bound, schema-on-read capabilities from the NoSQL world by leveraging HBase as its backing store

+Apache Phoenix is fully integrated with other Hadoop products such as Spark, Hive, Pig, Flume, and Map Reduce.

 #### where it fits in